Practical advice and information for independent travellers & backpackers on how to book transport for the Pamir Highway and through the Wakhan Valley

 To confuse things further, some travellers refer to the relatively short distance between Murgab and Khorog as the Pamir Highway, even if they have substituted the most direct section of the road from Murgab to Khorog with a detour south along the Wakhan Valley.
 This deviation (which is not the M41) follows the river which forms a natural border between Tajikistan and Afghanistan and passes through some of the region’s most spectacular scenery.

-Whatever your definition, this article largely focusses on the section between Osh and Khorog and, to a lesser extent, the sections between Bishkek and Osh and Khorog and Dushanbe.
+Whatever your definition, this article largely focuses on the section between Osh and Khorog and, to a lesser extent, the sections between Bishkek and Osh and Khorog and Dushanbe.

 OUR PAMIR HIGHWAY-WAKHAN VALLEY ROUTE